Chapter 75 BWV 197 Gott ist unsre Zuversicht

 Having endured whatever privations God's path leads us through, we become conjoined in the glow of His tested love.

-The chorale ending part 1 is unusual for its combination of 3, 2 and 4 bar phrases which endow it with a somewhat ethereal quality.
-Strings and oboes d'amore double the four vocal lines much as we would expect in any religious cantata.
+The chorale ending part 1 is notable for its combination of 3, 2 and 4 bar phrases which endow it with a somewhat ethereal quality.
+Strings and oboes d'amore double the four vocal lines, much as we would expect in any religious cantata.
 The text relates strongly to the marriage union----let us enjoy the flames of Your love so that we may live in peace and of one mind.
 The verse ends with a conventional Kyrie Eleison----Lord have mercy on us.

 Bach's harmonisation of the last phrase is notable.
 He approaches the final cadence through a chromatic chord of some expressive power; the c natural in the key of A major is unexpected and momentarily interrupts the benign mood of peace and union.
 Is Bach reminding us briefly of the dangers we need to pass through to reach this point, specifically referred to in the preceding recitative?

 If the listener felt that the alto aria, with its low writing for voice and instruments and compacted lines produced an unusually rich and sumptuous soundscape, s/he may be surprised by the bass aria which even eclipses it!
 Scored for the unusual combination of first and second muted violins (no violas) oboe, bassoon and continuo, it has a lavishness of sound which is almost unparalleled.
-Bach liked to experiment with rich textures in low registers as the last Brandenburg Concerto and the Quoniam from the Bm Mass (horn and bassoons) demonstrate and it is often not just the peculiar choice of instruments that creates the original timbre, but also the way they are used.
+Bach liked to experiment with rich textures in low registers as the last Brandenburg Concerto and the Quoniam from the Bm Mass (horn and bassoons) demonstrate, and it is often not just the peculiar choice of instruments that creates the original timbre, but also the way they are used.

 The original version of this aria is to be found in the earlier Christmas cantata, the score of which has not survived intact.
 What we do know is that the original text was addressed directly to the Baby Jesus---arise, beautiful Treasure from Your crib and come to my lips and heart.
 In the wedding version the address is to the now married couple----Oh charming pair, the Lord shall bless and guide you ever more.
 It is very probable that Bach tinkered with the orchestration and may have added the oboe part latterly in order to lighten the texture a little.
 Certainly, its role in the first half of the aria is minimal.